On proper splinters in positive characteristic: Proper splinters have negative Kodaira dimension

 Let $X$ be a Gorenstein projective scheme over a field $k$ of positive characteristic.
 Since $-K_X$ big implies that $X$ has negative Kodaira dimension, it is expected in view of \cref{conj:splinter_big_anticanonical_class} that, if $X$ is a splinter, then its Kodaira dimension is negative.
 In this section, we confirm this expectation (without assuming $X$ to be Gorenstein) and prove Theorem~\ref{item:thm:negative_kod_dim}.

 Let $X$ be a normal proper variety over a field $k$ and let $D$ be a Weil divisor on $X$.
 We define the \emph{Iitaka dimension} of $D$ to be

-By convention, if $h^0(X, \mcO_X(dD)) =0$ for all $d>0$, then we set $\kappa(X, D)=-\infty$.
-Beware that we deviate from usual conventions as the Iitaka dimension is usually defined for line bundles on projective varieties.
+By convention, if $h^0(X, \mcO_X(dD)) \coloneqq \dim_k H^0(X, \mcO_X(dD))=0$ for all $d>0$, we set $\kappa(X, D)=-\infty$.
+Beware that we deviate from usual conventions as the Iitaka dimension is usually defined for invertible sheaves on projective varieties.
 If $X$ is a smooth projective variety over $k$, $\kappa(X, K_X)$ agrees with the Kodaira dimension of $X$.
 The following proposition refines the observation from \cref{lem:splinter_trivial_canonical_sheaf} showing that if $X$ is a proper splinter in positive characteristic, then $K_X$ is not effective. \begin{theorem}[Theorem~\ref{item:thm:negative_kod_dim}] Let $X$ be a positive-dimensional connected proper scheme over a field of positive characteristic.
 If $X$ is a splinter, then $\kappa(X, K_X)=-\infty$. \end{theorem}

 First we have the following variant of a well-known lemma\,; see, e.g., \cite[Ex.~2.12]{patakfalvi_schwede_tucker_positive_char_alg_geometry}.